geco-bern/rsofundemo/README.md

 ## P-model multisite

 the [rsofun_multisite_fdk.Rmd](https://github.com/FrancescoGrossi-unimi/rsofundemo/tree/main/vignettes) follow the same workflow as P-model.
-After loading the files is possible to run the model as above
+After loading the files is possible to run the model as above.
+The uotput will be rendered as PDF and png files in [img](https://github.com/FrancescoGrossi-unimi/rsofundemo/tree/main/vignettes).

 ``` r
 # output path for images